Farm Guardian

 The Hardware

 | Camera | Hardware | Capabilities | |--------|----------|--------------| | house-yard | Reolink E1 Outdoor Pro | 4K PTZ with spotlight + siren.
 11-position patrol, sky-watch lock, HTTP snapshot polling via reolink_aio.
-The only unit with deterrents. | | s7-cam | Samsung Galaxy S7 running the IP Webcam app | RTSP over WiFi (UDP).
-Fixed β the tripod moves, the stream endpoint doesn't. | | usb-cam | USB webcam on the Mac Mini | AVFoundation local capture, 1920Γ1080, snapshot polling with auto white-balance and autofocus warmup. | | mba-cam | MacBook Air 2013 built-in FaceTime HD webcam | 720p via ffmpeg + MediaMTX RTSP bridge on the laptop itself. | | gwtc | Gateway laptop built-in webcam | 720p via ffmpeg + MediaMTX RTSP on Windows; services auto-start via Shawl. |
+The only unit with deterrents. | | s7-cam | Samsung Galaxy S7 running the IP Webcam app | Portrait 1080Γ1920 β optimized for Instagram stories and reels.
+Fixed tripod, stream endpoint stable. | | usb-cam | USB webcam on the Mac Mini | AVFoundation local capture, 1920Γ1080, snapshot polling with auto white-balance and autofocus warmup. | | mba-cam | MacBook Air 2013 built-in FaceTime HD webcam | 720p via ffmpeg + MediaMTX RTSP bridge on the laptop itself. | | gwtc | Gateway laptop built-in webcam | 720p via ffmpeg + MediaMTX RTSP on Windows; services auto-start via Shawl. |

 The Reolink is the only one with deterrents β spotlight to 100% brightness and a siren loud enough to scatter a hawk mid-dive.
-When it detects something it can escalate through four levels: log, light, light+sound, light+siren+sound.

 How It Watches